The BTK Killer's house

 This photograph shows BTK's daughter, Kerri Rawson, standing at the site of their former home.

 Following his arrest, his family was understandably shocked and overcome with grief.
-They had no idea that the man they had lived with their entire lives could be capable of such crimes.
+They had no idea that the man they had lived with their entire lives was capable of such crimes.

-Although Kerri broke off contact with him for several years, she eventually forgave him and started talking to him again.
+Although Rawson broke off contact with him for several years, she eventually forgave him and started talking to him again.

 However, she filed a no-contact order against Rader in 2021.
 During one interview, she revealed that her father's "followers" were helping him cyberstalk her by mailing him screenshots of her social media profiles.